pavankumarka/FPGA-Fabric-Design-Architecture-Workshop/1_2-FPGA-Design-Methodology.md

 Now that we open Hardware Manager, program bitstream, we use following option to toggle rst,

+NOTE: only if FPGA is connected to remote PC/local PC, then we can connect and view FPGA, here for understanding purpose, we have added FPGA view

 <img width="925" height="457" alt="image" src="https://github.com/user-attachments/assets/c25a6015-b947-4132-a79f-93b06346fa09" />

 once rst = 0, the counter starts blinking led's / increment count / or we can also see count instead of LED blinking.